 Seven years ago this summer, I lost my dad to Alzheimer’s disease.
 His death, and the years leading up to it, were the hardest things I’ve ever been through.
 I didn’t understand just how horrific of a disease Alzheimer’s is until I witnessed it first-hand through countless heart-wrenching experiences with my dad.

 I watched a strong, loving, independent man literally deteriorate before my eyes until he’d lost every capability he’d ever had, from walking to swallowing to speaking to everything in between.
-I had a baby and a toddler at the time who were more cognitively advanced than my formerly brilliant father, who had led such an amazing, accomplished life.
+My baby and toddler at the time were more cognitively advanced than my formerly brilliant father, who had led such an amazing, accomplished life.
 When he finally lost his battle a few years after being diagnosed, I simultaneously felt devastated and relieved.

 Time has softened the pain, but I will never forget the terrible, debilitating progression that my sweet Daddy went through.
 And as his daughter and the one who was responsible for overseeing his care thought that difficult time, I’ll also never forget what I went through.